stephaneey/azure-and-k8s-architecture/cheat sheets/autoscaling.md

 These three services can be hosted on the same underlying compute resource, namely an *App Service Plan*.
 These types of plans support *Custom Autoscaling*, which is based on time-based or metric-based autoscaling, where the rules can be defined by the Cloud consumer.

 Both Azure Functions and Logic Apps also support the *Consumption Tier*, which is serverless.
 This tier scales automatically according to the actual demand.
 However, a major downside of the Consumption tier is that it cannot access non-internet facing resources, since it does not integrate with Virtual Networks.
 That's why App Service Plans are often preferred over pure Consumption.
 For Azure Functions, you can use the *Elastic Premium* tier, which has all the benefits of Consumption (fast scaling, cost-friendly) without the downsides.
+Whatever type of App Service Plan you opt for, you should pay attention to the **Application Density** in case you share a plan across multiple business applications.
+Azure App Service's default way of scaling out, is by replicating **every application** onto the underlying worker nodes.
+At a certain point in time, this might not help to scale out anymore as the shared compute might not be able to accommodate enough CPU/Memory for all the apps.
+Note that it is technically possible to perform per-app scale out, but I do not recommend it, because of the complexity it introduces.

 ## (2) Azure Kubernetes Service and Container Apps